mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 efficiently.
 They'll love you for it, and it could mean the difference in choosing your app over another.

+***
+Finally, if you need a selfish reason, your own testing will go much smoother if you make your site keyboard-friendly and learn to use the keyboard effeciently.

 How to be Keyboard-Friendly
 ---------------------------